 Elhanan Helpman's contributions include studies of the balance of payments, exchange rate regimes, stabilization programs and foreign debt, international trade, economic growth and political economy.
 He is a cofounder of the "new trade theory'' and the "new growth theory,'' which emphasize the roles of economies of scale and imperfect competition.
-His current research is reflected in his latest book, Understanding Global Trade.
+His current research is reflected in his latest books, Understanding Global Trade and Globalization and Inequality.

-Martin L. Weitzman is Professor of Economics at Harvard University.
+Martin L. Weitzman was a Research Professor of Economics at Harvard University until his untimely passing on August 27, 2019.
 Previously he was on the faculties of MIT and Yale.
 He has been elected as a fellow of the Econometric Society and the American Academy of Arts and Sciences.
 He has published widely in many leading economic journals and written three books.
 Weitzman's interests in economics are broad and he has served as consultant for several well-known organizations.
-His current research is focused on environmental economics, including climate change, the economics of catastrophes, cost-benefit analysis, long-run discounting, green accounting, biodiversity, and comparison of alternative instruments for controlling pollution.
+His current research is focused on environmental economics, including climate change, the economics of catastrophes, cost-benefit analysis, long-run discounting, green accounting, biodiversity, and comparison of alternative instruments for controlling pollution....
 Read more about Martin Weitzman